 As for changing rooms, I think we need a two-stage process.
 Long-term, let’s move to a place where we have changing rooms which correspond to bodies, not gender.
 In the short-term, I think that if you’ve physically transitioned alongside your gender transition, then you can use the changing room of your new gender as you’ve amended your body and are clearly serious as fuck about this.
 Otherwise, if you are performing a new gender role but have left your body intact, then you can use the changing room of the gender you were assigned at birth.
 Personally, I do not want male bodies in my changing room because my experience of the people who have male bodies is that they are, by and large, predatory.
 However, if you were born with a male body but have had surgery to make your body seem more ‘female’, then you’ve taken a radical step.
 I salute you and welcome you, and your vulnerability, in.

 Eventually, perhaps we will also have intersex changing rooms too.
 But it is my understanding, and I welcome the opportunity to be wrong on this, that most intersex people are operated on to force them into the female/male, woman/man binary.
-Once that practice ceases, perhaps we will need a changing room for you too.
+Once that practice ceases, perhaps we will need a changing room for them too.

 I suppose the transgender wars are revealing precisely how invested in gender people are.
 My favourite movie is Harold and Maude, and one of her most perfect lines is ‘how the world dearly loves a cage’.
-The rise of the covidians showed us how true that is, but so too does all of this conflict about transgender people.
+The covidians showed us how true that is, but so too does all of this conflict about transgender people.
 Denying a transperson’s right to perform the gender of their choosing is as inherently oppressive and claustrophobic as insisting that there is an objectively real opposing gender for you to transition into.

 The truth is that whether you are foot stamping that transwomen are women, or that they are not, you are each pushing up against the boundaries of woman from opposing sides and in doing so, solidifying it.
 (Same goes for transmen and men.)
 If only gender were a nice fresh egg and not a centuries old social institution.